MicrosoftDocs/quantum-docs-pr/articles/libraries/numerics/concepts/adders.md

 # Quantum Circuits To Add Integers

 One of the basic building blocks of arithmetic operations is integer addition.
 Some quantum algorithms require that two integers are added together in superposition.
 This can be done in place, which means that two $n$-qubit registers are given and the sum of the two integers encoded in them is written to one of them, say the second one.
 Of course, the sum of two $n$-bit integers can have $n+1$ bits, so an additional bit is needed to keep track of the carry bit.
-This means that the addition of two $n$-qubit integers $x$ and $y$ can be considered as being the operation
+This means that the addition of two $n$-qubit integers $x$ and $y$ can be considered as the operation
 $$
 \ket x\ket y \ket 0\mapsto \ket x\ket{x+y \mod 2^n} \ket c.
 $$
-Both registers $\ket x$ and $\ket y$ are $n$-qubit registers and the carry out qubit initialized as $\ket 0$ holds the carry bit $c$ after the addition.
-As integers, the identity $x + y = (x+y \mod 2^n) + c\cdot 2^n$ holds.
+Both registers $\ket x$ and $\ket y$ are $n$-qubit registers and the carry-out qubit initialized as $\ket 0$ holds the carry bit $c$ after the addition.
+As integers, the result can be written as $x + y = (x+y \mod 2^n) + c\cdot 2^n$.

 ## Ripple-carry Addition

 The signature of such an operation is shown here.
+The two input $n$-qubit integers have the type `LittleEndian`, the carry qubit is a single `Qubit`.

 ```qsharp
 operation RippleCarryAdderD (xs : LittleEndian, ys : LittleEndian, carry : Qubit) : Unit
 ```

-The two input $n$-qubit integers have the type `LittleEndian`, the carry qubit is a single `Qubit`.

 Such a quantum addition algorithm can be implemented mirroring classical integer addition while making sure that the computation is reversible.
+The classical way of carry propagation for addition is leads to a quantum ripple carry addition algorithm.
 In the first part of the algorithm, a sequence of carry operations propagate the carry bit from the least significant bits up to the carry bit $c$.
-Then, in the reverse order, it actually computes the sum and reverses the carry operations by using their adjoint counterparts.
-The carry and sum operations as they are used in `RippleCarryAdderD` are shown below.
+Now, the carry-out bit is set and, in the reverse order, the algorithm then computes the sum while uncomputing the carry bits by reversing the carry operations by using their adjoint counterparts.
+The carry opreration `Carry` as used in `RippleCarryAdderD` is shown below.

 ```qsharp
 operation Carry (carryIn: Qubit, summand1: Qubit, summand2: Qubit, carryOut: Qubit) : Unit